microsoft/franceconnect-facade-dotnet-webapp-aspnetcore/README.md

 - 18 million monthly connections.
 - Access to over 1400 online services.
 Such services are referred as to FranceConnected services.

-The FranceConnect service implementation documentation is available on the [partner portal](https://partenaires.franceconnect.gouv.fr/) provided by DINUM.
+ The FranceConnect service implementation documentation (for both version 1 and version 2) is available on the [partner portal](https://partenaires.franceconnect.gouv.fr/) provided by DINUM.

+ Version 2 core functions are very similar to version 1, and this version 2 continues to be based on the [OpenID Connect (OIDC) protocol](https://openid.net/specs/openid-connect-core-1_0.html).
+However, some changes have been introduced to not only improve the security of FranceConnect and the one of the service providers, but also to natively better comply with the OpenID Connect industry standard, and benefit from OpenID Connect mechanisms to simplify the use of FranceConnect by service providers.
+These evolutions, the new capabilities along with a migration path are covered in various details in the above [portal](https://docs.partenaires.franceconnect.gouv.fr/fs/migration/fs-migration-diff-v1-v2/).

 ## About the FranceConnect Facade (FCP)

-From a FranceConnected services (a.k.a., service providers (SP)) standpoint, [Dynamics 365](https://dynamics.microsoft.com/) Biz Apps portals, the [Power Pages](https://powerpages.microsoft.com/) websites, formely Power Apps portals, as well as [Azure AD B2C](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/#overview), cannot unfortunately directly integrate with the FranceConnect platform (FCP), while both these offerings and FCP are based on the same industry standard protocol, namely the [OpenID Connect (OIDC) protocol](https://openid.net/specs/openid-connect-core-1_0.html) w/ the authorization code flow.
+From a FranceConnected services (a.k.a., service providers (SP)) standpoint, [Dynamics 365](https://dynamics.microsoft.com/) Biz Apps portals, the [Power Pages](https://powerpages.microsoft.com/) websites, formely Power Apps portals, as well as [Azure AD B2C](https://azure.microsoft.com/en-us/services/active-directory/external-identities/b2c/#overview), cannot unfortunately directly integrate with the FranceConnect platform (FCP), while both these offerings and FCP are based on the same industry standard protocol mentioned above, i.e., the OpenID Connect (OIDC) protocol w/ the authorization code flow.
 As always, the devil resides in detail.
+Such consideration apply both for the version 1 and version 2 of FranceConnect, but differently regarding the technical implications their related specifications induce.

-in this context, this project both discusses and illustrates a suggested solution via a so-called FranceConnect Facade (FCF), i.e., a lightweight adaptation layer to handle all the identified discrepancies and cope with the related issues, and to ultimately interoperate with FCP from a "plumbing" perspective, while also providing the expected user experience (UX) with the so-called FranceConnect button.
+in this context, and currently **for this release with a strict focus on version 1 of FranceConnect**, this project both discusses and illustrates a suggested solution via a so-called FranceConnect Facade (FCF), i.e., a lightweight adaptation layer to handle all the identified discrepancies and cope with the related issues, and to ultimately interoperate with FCP from a "plumbing" perspective, while also providing the expected user experience (UX) with the so-called FranceConnect button for the version 1 of FranceConnect.

 ## Content

-This project currently provides the following content:
+This project currently provides the following content for the version 1 of FranceConnect:
 - [A series of technical-functional specifications (Draft)](https://github.com/microsoft/franceconnect-facade-dotnet-webapp-aspnetcore/tree/master/Specifications) to build such a facade.
 - [A code sample in .NET 6 (LTS)](https://github.com/microsoft/franceconnect-facade-dotnet-webapp-aspnetcore/tree/master/Source) to illustrate how to implement such a defined facade.
 - [A "Getting Started" guide](https://github.com/microsoft/franceconnect-facade-dotnet-webapp-aspnetcore/tree/master/Documentation) to help deploy the code sample, and how to test it with Microsoft Power Pages for direct integration.